hanami/guides/content/v2.2/database/overview.md

 end
 ```

 `ROM::SQL` provides a wide array of data types for SQL engines, but you can provide your own based on dry-types.
+In this
+example, `Types::Email` would be user-defined.

-For more on Schemas, see [ROM Core: Schemas](https://rom-rb.org/learn/core/5.2/schemas/)
+For more on Schemas, see [the relations guide]({{% ref "relations.md#schema" %}}).

 ## Associations